 In this article, we'll discuss the benefits of crypto payments and walk through how you can start accepting crypto payments today.

-4 reasons to accept crypto payments
+Three reasons to accept crypto payments

 International wire transfers utilize one or more correspondent banks that introduce fees and delays.

-Crypto is radically more transparent
+Crypto is stronger and more transparent

 Once a payment is sent, there is no visibility into the current status of the payment, nor a confirmation of receipt.

 There is no way to inquire about the status or receive an estimated time of arrival.

 This is a major advantage for blockchain, where numerous block explorers can report on the status of a payment and confirm receipt once the payment is complete.

 Choosing which cryptocurrencies to accept

-The chart below illustrates the most common options for businesses accepting crypto payments.
+The chart below illustrates the most common options for businesses accepting crypto payments:

 Where to store the crypto you earn

-This is called “non-custodial” because there is no bank or custodian: you maintain ownership of the tokens at all times, just like the cash you hold in your wallet.
+This is called “non-custodial” because there is no bank or custodian which is actually holding the crypto: you maintain ownership of the tokens at all times, just like the cash you hold in your wallet.

-Only a handful of solutions like Multis and Gnosis Safe offer support for multiple users (including approval flows), a necessity for many businesses.
+Only a handful of solutions like Multis, MetaMask, and Gnosis Safe offer support for multiple users (including approval flows), a necessity for many businesses.

 For example, if you lose your wallet software’s private key, there’s no one you can turn to for help unlocking it.

 Crypto exchanges like Coinbase offer a bank-like experience for storing your crypto.
 This minimizes the level of technical knowledge you need in order to hold crypto.

 Billions of dollars have been lost in exchange hacks over the years.
 It’s easier but not quite as safe as the bankless option.

 How to accept crypto payments